 The black people of Montgomery, AL stood firm together for 382 STRAIGHT Days.
 They communicated, they planned, argued, prayed, danced, carpooled, donated, partied, resisted, walked, and supported each other until the Supreme Court eventually struck down Alabama's bus segregation laws.
 For context, the start of October 2020 will make just 275 days, this year.

 I share that glimpse into a complex and often skimmed over history, to say this! ...

-I believe that we can shift the tone of our conversations, online.
-We can move with intention - from repetitive, frustration & anger at the predictably consistent vulgarity of our enemies - into solutions and support oriented discussion.
-So, in practical terms, how can we be useful to each other, as we each take subtle risks for each other?
+I believe that we can shift the tone of our conversations online.
+We can move with intention - from repetitive, frustration & anger at the predictably consistent vulgarity of others - into solutions and support oriented discussion.
+So in practical terms, how can we be useful to each other as we each take subtle risks for each other?

 I try to be aware of the power of my words, and my choices.

 It is the same awesome power that YOU have.